eduardofv/amperimeter/README.md

 ## Description

-Output is also sent to Serial in tab separeated values format:
+A simple Amperimeter (or [Ammeter](https://en.wikipedia.org/wiki/Ammeter)) using a readily-available hall effect current sensor.
+Output is both to the LCD and to Serial in tab-separeated-value format:

-`average read from sensor \t voltage \t current`
+`average_read_from_sensor \t voltage \t current`

-In my tests the output voltage for no-load (0 current) from the ACS712 looks unreliable.
+In my tests the output voltage for no-load (0 current) from the ACS-712 looks unreliable.
 Supposedly the bias (or offset) should be 2.5 volts but it varies a lot.
 I've implemented a calibration / zeroing procedure at startup to average the values read without load and take that value as the actual